MorthimerMcMare/Auto-ambient-Doom/README.md

 Compatibility with all the modifications I have tested is not violated.

-When the game starts, the modification reads the last specified configuration text file (see [section](#en-config-file)) and handles it, parsing settings.
+When the game starts, the modification reads the last specified configuration text file (see [configuration section](#en-config-file)) and handles it, parsing settings.
 It uses them every time a new level is loaded: in fact, it goes through the entire map, creating environment objects on the walls where necessary.

-A release usually comes in two flavors: "`AAmbient_vXYZ.pk3`" by default includes some ambient objects and prewritten configuration file, and "`AAmbient_vXYZ_core_only.pk3`" is a pure project core.
+A release usually comes in two flavors: "`AAmbient_vXYZ.pk3`" includes by default some ambient objects and prewritten configuration file, and "`AAmbient_vXYZ_core_only.pk3`" is a pure project core.

 ##### Launching